sergiotapia/chroma/README.md

 # Chroma

-A fast, simple CLI utility for removing chroma key backgrounds from images with clean, anti-aliased edges.
+A fast, simple tool that removes colored backgrounds from images and gives you clean, smooth edges.

-Chroma automatically detects the background color of an image and removes it, producing a transparent output.
-It uses a blur-and-rethreshold technique to achieve smooth, professional-looking edges without harsh stair-stepping artifacts.
+Chroma finds the background color on its own and makes it see-through.
+It uses a blur trick to make the edges look smooth instead of jagged.

 ```bash
 ./chroma -i ./example-images/ -v